slak44/chrome-new-tab/README.md

 A chrome extension that replaces the new tab.

-Run `npm install` then `gulp`, and the extension can be found packed in the `./build/dist` directory, or unpacked in the `./build/src` directory.
+Run `npm install` then `gulp all`, and the extension can be found packed in the `./build/dist` directory, or unpacked in the `./build/src` directory.

 #### Plugin format:
 This should be valid JSON.